ADifferentLuke/web/_posts/2025-10-15-simulation-7-trees.md

 # Simulation 7: Evolving a Digital Tree — Epoch Walkthrough

 This walkthrough pairs **world snapshots from GeneGL** with **most-fit organism views from Gstep** at the same epochs.
 The goal of this simulation was to **evolve a tree-like organism** within a 2D world.
-The final organism fits this description beautifully — though it may appear upside down to us, **there is no up or down in 2D space**, so its orientation is arbitrary within its environment.
+The final organism fits this description beautifully.

-> All images are located in `assets/samples/sim7/`.

 ---